redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 boldly and fully the question of the place of trade unions in economic life.
-He had saved the transport industry for the time being by applying to it crude army methods, with a perseverance recognised by Lenin and the whole Patty.
+He had saved the transport industry for the time being by applying to it crude army methods, with a perseverance recognised by Lenin and the whole Party.
 Inspired by these first results of the system, he thought it opportune to extend it generally by incorporating the trade unions in the State and transforming them into governmental institutions for industrial purposes.
 This idea of a "democracy of producers" meant